 For example, let’s take a look at the top five free apps from three different iOS categories.
 As you can see, the daily download estimates of the top apps are very different.

-Also keep in mind that number of downloads is not the only thing that determines Top Charts rankings.
+Also, keep in mind that the number of downloads is not the only thing that determines Top Charts rankings.
 It is a big component, but the app stores are getting better and better and identifying quality apps, so factors like engagement are going to play an increasingly important role in rankings.

 But once you know the numbers for your niche, it will give you some goals to shoot for and will help you understand what it takes to get on the Top Charts.

 In many niches, it may not be feasible to get into tier 1 because those companies simply have way more money to spend on marketing and a bigger staff.
 However, shooting for tier two may be an attainable goal and is where you should focus your efforts.